isovector/reasonablypolymorphic.com/reasonably-polymorphic/posts/2018-03-29-higher-kinded-data.markdown

-Big shoutouts to [Travis Athougies][travis] from whom I originally learned this technique, and to [Ariel Weingarten][ariel] and [Fintan Halpenny][fintan] for proofreading early versions this post.
+Big shoutouts to [Travis Athougies][travis] from whom I originally learned this technique, and to [Ariel Weingarten][ariel] and [Fintan Halpenny][fintan] for proofreading earlier versions of this post.

 [travis]: http://travis.athougies.net/
 [ariel]: https://github.com/asweingarten